WillDSmith1995/willsgeo/_posts/resources/2020-07-06-Useful_workbooks.md

 taxonomy: resources
 ---

-## Useful excel workbooks for download.
+## Useful resources available for download.

 <ul>The collection of useful files and workbooks used as part of my studies in Earth Science.
 Please download, use, and edit at your own volition.</ul>